 HOW TO FILL UP YOUR CONTENT CALENDAR IN AN HOUR:

 1. Start With Monthly & Quarterly Series // I find that starting by imputing any monthly series I have helps to get my creative juices flowing for content ideas.
 Monthly series for me include monthly goals and happenings updates.
-I also scheduled quarterly series in advance, as well.
+I also scheduled a quarterly series in advance, as well.
 Every quarter I love to do a round-up post of my favorite beauty products for that season.
-By plugging those in to my calendar way in advance, it helps me to remember those series and to work on them in advance.
+By plugging those into my calendar way in advance, it helps me to remember those series and to work on them in advance.

-2. Work In Any Holiday Posts // Take a glance ahead and see what posts you might want focused on any holidays that are coming up.
-From Easter, to the 4th of July, to Christmas, plan out what kinds of posts you want to have centered around those holidays.
+2. Work In Any Holiday Posts // Take a glance ahead and see what posts you might want to be focused on any holidays that are coming up.
+From Easter to the 4th of July, to Christmas, plan out what kinds of posts you want to have centered around those holidays.
 This can include style ideas, planning tips, and more!
 Don’t be afraid to branch out from the typical gift guide posts!
 Get creative!

 3. Keep Your Main Categories In Mind // When you’re spending time planning out your content calendar, always keep your main categories in mind.
 You want to make sure you’re hitting all of your main topics and that you don’t leave one out.
 This is also key for making sure you’re always maintaining balance.
 For example, you don’t want to post about the same topic twice in a row.
 Do your best to switch it up!
 When you’re focused on your main categories and balancing them out, your audience will know what to expect from you, but will they’ll love having the variety spread out.Always keep your main categories in mind when planning content.
 Balance is key!
 Click To Tweet